|

 deliverance to the captives, and recovering of sight to the blind, to set

 at liberty them that are bruised."
-(Luke 4:18)
+(Luke 4:18) ANXIETY

-GRIEF & LONELINESS
+GRIEF & LONELINESS Anxiety,

 loneliness, grief and sorrow all go hand in hand.
 The loss of a